bennyblair/bennyblair.github.io/src/content/guides/caveat-loans-australia.md

 **Can interest be capitalised?**
 Yes.
 Most lenders add interest to the balance.

+**Which industries benefit most from caveat loans?**
+Construction, wholesale, and property development sectors frequently use caveat loans due to their project-based cash flows and timing-sensitive opportunities.

+**What security can construction companies use?**
+Workshops, commercial premises, investment properties, or development sites, typically at 50-60% LVR.

+**How do wholesale businesses structure seasonal caveat loans?**
+Interest capitalisation during inventory build-up with repayment aligned to seasonal sales cycles, often 45-90 day terms.

+**Can property developers use multiple caveats across projects?**
+Yes, each project can support separate facilities, though lenders assess overall exposure and cross-default risks.

 **Is this consumer credit?**
 No. These loans are business-purpose only.